-- All teams competing at the NHSDTC during non-exhibition performances (Inspection, Regulation, & Color Guard) will wear a MILITARY UNIFORM of their choosing.
-This uniform may be dress or service issue.
+- 1. All teams competing at the NHSDTC during non-exhibition performances (Inspection, Regulation, & Color Guard) will wear a MILITARY UNIFORM of their choosing.
+This uniform may be dress or standard.
 THE UNIFORM MUST MAINTAIN A COVER!
-The overriding requirement is that the uniform must be presented in accordance with a written regulation manual that can be clearly enumerated, defined and utilized by a judge to grade and review.
+The overriding requirement is that the uniform must be presented in accordance with a written regulation manual that can be clearly enumerated, defined and utilized by a judge to grade & review.
 Military academies, etc. MUST CALL IN ADVANCE to ensure the uniform they plan to wear will be approved!
-This information will be presented to the judges in advance to ensure schools who maintain deviations are not penalized.
-We believe this rule will allow the judges to better score each cadet. - 2.
-Sports Network International is looking for a military-style uniform.
-This means many popular uniforms worn here at the Nationals in the past are perfectly acceptable.
+This information will be presented to the judges in advance to ensure schools who maintain deviations are not wrongly penalized. - 2.
+With a military-style uniform requirement, most popular uniforms are perfectly acceptable.
 These include: - Marine and Army Dress Blue Uniform / Air Force, Army & Navy Academy Uniforms - Standard Class "A" or "B" service uniforms.
-(NOTE: In many cases, ties are not required by the service manual and therefore, are not a required item here). - 3.
-Below are uniform items that have come up in discussion previously.
+(NOTE: In many cases, ties are not required by the service manual and therefore, are not a required item here). - Below are uniform items that have come up in discussion previously.
 THIS IS BY NO MEANS THE ENTIRE LIST OF ITEMS NOT ALLOWED.
 It is just a good starting point to give all attendees the concept of what we are looking for during all Standard Drill events --- and what we are NOT looking for.
-These regs apply to Color Guards as well as Regulation drill members (EXHIBITION TEAMS MAY STILL WEAR ANYTHING THEY WISH). - No wristbands, headbands, ASCOTS or other related neckwear (ascots, scarves, etc. are strictly exhibition wear).
+These regs apply to Color Guards as well as Regulation drill members (EXHIBITION TEAMS MAY STILL WEAR ANYTHING THEY WISH). - ♦ No wristbands, headbands, ASCOTS or other related neckwear (ascots, scarves, etc. are strictly exhibition wear).
 No spats, boot blouses, or related fancy legging items.
 Frankly, leather shoes or corfams are what we are looking for here (straight leg pants).
 Boots are prohibited in regulation events.
 A single cord on each shoulder may be worn.
 DO NOT wear two cords on one shoulder.
 Gloves of any type MAY be worn with ANY uniform.
-No web belts, pistol belts, ceremonial belts or similar except when required to wear in Color Guard competition (note: fanny packs are NOT authorized the military manuals direct where the casings are CORRECTLY placed.
-All Cadet Commanders opting to carry a sword in any division may wear the needed peripheral item to carry the sword without this being considered exhibition wear. - Teams are expected to have a name tag and/or medals/ribbons on their uniform for Inspection depending on the uniform worn.
-If your uniform calls for them and you do not have them, you will look out-of-place and judges may judge you harshly on that segment of the scoresheet! - 4.
+No web belts, pistol belts, ceremonial belts or similar except when required to wear in Color Guard competition (note: fanny packs/chrome helmets are NOT authorized the military manuals direct where the casings are CORRECTLY placed.
+All Cadet Commanders opting to carry a sword in any division may wear the needed peripheral item to carry the sword without this being considered exhibition wear. - ◆ Teams are expected to have a name tag and/or ALL EARNED medals/ribbons on their uniform for Inspection depending on the uniform worn.
+If your uniform calls for them and you do not have them, you will look out-of-place and judges may judge you harshly on that segment of the scoresheet!
+Teams may remove their ribbons/name tags and coats/jackets during BOTH Regulation and Color Guard events.
+This is FULLY ENCOURAGED to keep from damaging uniforms and to promote more free movement. - 4.
 We are loose with the rules for specific regulation headgear because of service variations, however, no helmets (even in color guard!), plumes or other "exhibition" headgear is allowed in regulation events.
 Berets are common cover here at the Nationals and are allowed in all events.
 Most services have specific regs regarding what are acceptable colors for berets in JROTC cadets so check with them before deciding on uniform mods.